gordonmckenzie/oncogeriatrics-health-economics/README.md

 ##### Unmet needs

-Unmet need is difficult to model economically, but the differences in the identification of unmet needs between standard care and introducing geriatric assessment are shown below.
-These are contained within the `parameters.yaml` file.
+Unmet need is difficult to model economically, but the differences in the identification of unmet needs between standard care and introducing geriatric assessment are contained within the `parameters.yaml` file.
 The key values to modify are the mean, upper and lower limits of each parameters for the relevant arm (standard care *versus* standard care and geriatric assessment).

 #### License